1995 Ford F-53 Chassis Rear Suspension Sagging: Leaf Spring Repair Guide

 The Problem

-Your 1995 F-53 chassis rear suspension is likely sagging due to worn leaf springs or overloading.
+Most people don't realize that their F-53 chassis leaf springs can lose up to 30% of their load capacity within just five years, even without obvious overloading.
 Common temporary fix options include: installing helper air bags ($200-400), adjusting tire pressure to maximum door placard specs, redistributing cargo weight, or using temporary shims (consult professional for safety).
 Air bag helpers are the most effective long-term temporary solution.

 SAFETY WARNING: Working with suspension components can be dangerous.
 Always use proper jack stands, wheel chocks, and never work under a vehicle supported only by a jack.
 Suspension components may be under load - exercise extreme caution.